openchain/docs/docs/source/general/configuration.rst

 This section contains configuration settings relative to publishing an anchor to preserve data integrity.

-- ``type``: Value defining which anchoring mode to use.
-Currently, the only supported value is ``blockchain``, and publishes a cumulative hash of the database onto a Bitcoin-compatible blockchain.
+- ``provider``: Value defining which anchoring mode to use.
+Currently, the only supported value is ``Blockchain``, and publishes a cumulative hash of the database onto a Bitcoin-compatible blockchain.
 - ``key``: The private key to use (in WIF format) as the signing address for the proof of publication transactions.
 - ``bitcoin_api_url``: The Coinprism API endpoint to use to list unspent outputs and broadcast the signed transaction.
 Valid values include:

     - https://api.coinprism.com/v1/ (Bitcoin mainnet)
     - https://testnet.api.coinprism.com/v1/ (Bitcoin testnet)

+- ``network_byte``: The network byte corresponding to the network on which the anchor transaction is published.
+- ``storage:provider``: Value defining how to cache anchors locally.
+Currently, the only supported value is ``SQLite`` and caches data locally in a SQLite database.
+- ``storage:path``: The path of the local anchor cache database, relative to the ``wwwroot/App_Data`` folder.